 By Jonathan Tichler

-Cornell MacNeil, who starred as Germont in Verdi’s La Traviata in the 1981 telecast streamed this week, was, as F. Paul Driscoll of Opera News explained, “a great baritone in an era of great baritones ...
+Cornell MacNeil, who starred as Scarpia in Tosca in the Met’s first telecast of the opera, originally broadcast in 1978 and streamed this week, was, as F. Paul Driscoll of Opera News explained, “a great baritone in an era of great baritones ...
 MacNeil’s performances had singular musical richness, and moral and intellectual complexity that were his alone.
 MacNeil may have had rivals, but he had no equals.”

-The Minneapolis native made his Met debut in the title role of Rigoletto in 1959 and went on to sing a record 102 performances of the role with the company (including a 1977 telecast streamed earlier), more than Giuseppe De Luca (96), Leonard Warren (89), and Robert Merrill (56), to name other celebrated interpreters.
+The Minneapolis native made his Met debut in the title role of Rigoletto in 1959 and went on to sing a record 102 performances of the role with the company, more than Giuseppe De Luca (96), Leonard Warren (89), and Robert Merrill (56), to name other celebrated interpreters.
 (He is pictured at top with tenor Alfredo Kraus as the Duke in a 1966 performance.)

-MacNeil was on the Met roster for every season from 1959 until 1987, singing 641 performances of 26 roles, before bidding the company farewell as Scarpia (pictured below)—a role he sang 92 times with the company, including two telecasts.
+MacNeil was on the Met roster for every season from 1959 until 1987, singing 641 performances of 26 roles, before bidding the company farewell as Scarpia (pictured below)—a role he sang 92 times with the company, including an additional telecast that last season.
 (As frequent Met Scarpias go, he holds second place, yielding the top spot to the legendary Antonio Scotti, who performed it 217 times with the Met, including the company premiere.)

 Jonathan Tichler is the Met’s Photo Editor.